open-mmlab/mmtracking/docs/dataset.md

 #### The folder of frames and annotations in TrackingNet

 There are 511 video directories of TrackingNet testset in `data/trackingnet/TEST/frames`, and each video directory contains all images of the video.
+Similar file structures can be seen in `data/trackingnet/TRAIN_{*}/frames`.

-There are only 1 json files in `data/trackingnet/TEST/annotations`:
+There are 2 json files in `data/trackingnet/annotations`:

 `trackingnet_test.json`:  Json file containing the annotations information of the testing set in TrackingNet dataset.
+`trackingnet_train.json`:  Json file containing the annotations information of the training set in TrackingNet dataset.

 #### The folder of data and annotations in OTB100